Real gross domestic

 The increased national income enables the economy to increase its

 spending.
-This expenditure is directed at both domestic products
+This expenditure is directed at both

 spending spending on domestic products and imports will

-tend to be fixed.
+exchange rate is fixed).
 The proportion of additional

 income spent on imports is called the 'marginal

 propensity to import'.
-The expenditure on domestic products raises national income
+The expenditure on domestic products raises

-further.
+Therefore, it further raises national income.
 The expenditure on imports does not raise national

 income.
 National income will continue to rise